odoare/BiRR/readme.md

 - Wall absorbtion : a coefficient between 0 an 1, representing a reflection coefficient.
 The acoustic wave amplitude is multiplied by this coefficient at each wall rebound.
 Higher values produce a shorter reverb.

-- Wall high frequency absobtion : this parameter controls the high frequency absorbtion for each wall rebound.
+- Wall high frequency absobtion : this parameter controls the high frequency absorbtion wall rebounds.
 Higher values produce darker reverb sound.

-The input is stereophonic and for now, left and right signal are mixed to one mono signal sent to the reverb.
-It is the same as if both input signals were placed at the same position in the virtual space.
+The input is mono or stereo, depending on the chosen version (mono in or stereo in).
 The output sound is a stereo reverberberated sound with one of the following configurations:

 - Two cardioid microphones in XY configuration